 It’s a fun event for the whole family and an important marker to let you know that the new year is coming soon.

 Some homeowners like artificial trees while others prefer the real thing.
 It’s up to you and it’s quite regional, too.
 For example, So Cal real estate will be different than Denver real estate.
-Owners at Westridge at Sycamore Hills in Upland, Southern California won’t have the same access to tree farms as those at Terrain Ravenwood in Castle Rock, Colorado, so maybe artificial works better.
+Owners at Olivewood in Beaumont, Southern California won’t have the same access to tree farms as those at the Alpine Collection at Altaira at High Point in Denver, Colorado, so maybe artificial works better.

 It doesn’t really matter, though, they both can be loaded with holiday magic in no time!